-The methodology for local GAAP Ageing Provisions is based on cash flow projection, which allows DKV Belgium to align its methodology as much as possible with Solvency 2 and local/IFRS reporting.
+The methodology for local GAAP Ageing Provisions is based on cash flow projection, which allows DKV Belgium to align its methodologies for Solvency II and local GAAP / IFRS reporting as much as possible.
 A review of actuarial parameters is performed on annual basis, as described in the assumption setting policy.

-The Ageing Provisions Health and Disability, set up for covering future claims, are calculated on the portfolio at year end, taking into account assumptions, model and a BNR (Benefit Net Ratio) introduced earlier in that year.
+The Ageing Provisions Health and Disability, set up for covering future claims, are calculated on the portfolio at year end, considering assumptions, model and a BNR (Benefit Net Ratio) introduced earlier in that year.